 When you lie down at the end of a yoga class, what is going on in your mind?
 Do you manage to get into a state of total relaxation?
-An eye pillow can assist in getting there.
-Once your body learns that trigger to relax, it becomes east to return to that lovely feeling of comfort and ease.
-Along with the other benefits, an eye pillow can act as that trigger.
+An eye pillow can assist to get to that place, and become a trigger to remind your body to return to that relaxed state.

-Whether in the relaxation pose at the end of a general yoga class, or in a restorative yoga class, when we lie down in shavasana is the time when we get to absorb the benefits of the poses we have done during class and it is our chance to really relax and work towards pratyahara, or withdrawal of the senses.
+Whether in the relaxation pose at the end of a general yoga class, or in a restorative yoga class, when you lie down in shavasana is the time you get to absorb the benefits of the poses done during class and it is your chance to really relax and work towards pratyahara, or withdrawal of the senses.

 What does that mean?
-Simply that we let go of busy thoughts, worries, plans, stories about our past and future - and go within to a still place of calm.
-Usually this is achieved by keeping attention on our breath, often after being led on a journey through the body to relax each part, and perhaps paying attention to our different physical senses.
+Simply to let go of busy thoughts, worries, plans, stories about the past and future - and go within to a still place of calm.
+Usually this is achieved by keeping attention on the breath, often after being led on a journey through the body to relax each part, and perhaps paying attention to your different physical senses.
 These are things we know how to do, but in our busy lives we don’t have the time or get the opportunity to do so.